SmarterApp/RDW_Documentation/docs/Runbook.Localization.md

 If there are multiple uses of that text, the following breakdown of the configuration categories may be helpful identifying the correct configuration to change.

-If the Tenant Administration tool is used no service restart is required, but it may take 5-7 minuets before the change propagates to all services.
+If the Tenant Administration tool is used no service restart is required, but it may take 5-7 minutes before the change propagates to all services.

 ### Adding / Removing Localization